-These cases concerns the deployments of five of the officers who infiltrated social and environmental justice campaigns:
+These cases concerns the deployments of officers who infiltrated social and environmental justice campaigns:

 The deployments of these officers span well over 20 years, from Bob Lambert’s infiltration of several groups in the 1980s up to the unmasking of Mark Kennedy in October 2010.
 The time span of the abuse, and the high number of officers involved (including further officers), completely undermines any suggestion that this was a matter of individual police officers ‘going rogue’.